 The Division of Corporation Finance division oversees the disclosure by corporations of important information for investors.
 A corporation must adhere to disclosure regulations when it sells stock.
 Division of Corporation Finance reviews disclosure documents filed by corporations on a regular schedule.
 It also assists in the interpretation of SEC rules.
 It also makes recommendations to the SEC on new adoption rules.

 Division of Trading and Markets division helps the SEC ensure that markets are fair and orderly.
-The division oversees the daily activities of securities firms, exchanges, self-regulatory organisations, clearing agencies and transfer agents as well as credit rating agencies.
+The division oversees the daily activities of securities firms, exchanges, self-regulatory organizations, clearing agencies and transfer agents as well as credit rating agencies.

 The Division of Investment Management assists the Securities and Exchange Commission to fulfill its mandate of protecting investors and encouraging capital formation.
 The division oversees and regulates all investment management activities in the country.
 The division ensures that the information provided to retail clients about mutual funds and ETFs is useful.
 It also makes sure that regulatory costs are kept to a minimum.